paven/git-training/git2/excercises.md

 git commit -m "another commit!"
 ```

-make a annotated tag on your new commit
+make an annotated tag on your new commit
 ```bash
 git tag v0.2 -m "another tag!"
 ```

 ### deep stuff
-This is an extra exercises if you have extra time.
+This is an extra exercise if you have time.
-It might be a litle to hard... try not to be bother with it.
+It might be a little hard, but don't let that stop you from trying.
-__If the standard exercise seams to easy start here.__
+__If the standard exercise seems too easy start here.__

 #### meta git
 If you did not do meta git in exercise 1 you have to start with the setup step from that.